Quantum geometry in superfluidity and superconductivity: Superfluid weight

 By assuming an effective mass approximation for the dispersion $\epsilon({\vc{k}}) \approx \hbar^2\vc{k}^2/(2m_{\rm eff})$, Eq.~\eqref{eq:Ds_BCS_single_band} gives the simple result $D_{\rm s} = e^2n/m_{\rm eff}$ with $n$ the total number density and $m_{\rm eff}$ the particle effective mass (remember that we are considering the zero temperature case here).
 This result is independent of the precise form of the occupation function $f(\epsilon)$.
 The physical interpretation is that all the particles take part in the dissipationless flow at zero temperature.
 This result follows at a general level from continuous translational invariance and time-reversal symmetry~\cite{Leggett1998}.
 Notably, interactions do not enter this last result, since the superfluid weight is completely expressed in terms of single-particle quantities: the particle density and the effective mass.
-With increasing temperature the superfluid weight decreases.
+The superfluid weight decreases with increasing temperature.
 The usual interpretation is that only a (superfluid) fraction $0 \leq n_{\rm s}/n \leq 1$ of the charge carriers participate in the superfluid current, the remaining part $1-n_{\rm s}/n$ instead forms a normal dissipative fluid~\cite{London1935,Tinkham2004,Schrieffer1964}.
-In terms of the superfluid number density $n_{\rm s}$, the superfluid weight then reads $D_{\rm s} = e^2n_{\rm s}/m_{\rm eff}$ since one may reasonably assume that the effective mass obtained from the single-particle band dispersion does not depend on temperature.
+In terms of the superfluid number density $n_{\rm s}$, the superfluid weight then reads

+since one may reasonably assume that the effective mass obtained from the single-particle band dispersion does not depend on temperature.
 The superfluid density vanishes at the critical temperature $T_{\rm c}$ and the material reverts back to its normal state.